 Thank you to everyone who voted in the recent reader poll, scary movie edition to choose the next film for me to analyze!
 And here you have it, an analysis post about your chosen winner, the horror comedy spoof, Transylvania Twist (1989).

-When looking up the film on its IMDb.com page, however, I encountered some conflicting info:
+When looking up the film on its IMDb.com page, however, I encountered some info that conflicted with Raish’s site:

 - From the film’s summary: “The nephew of a librarian must go collect a 200 year old book, ‘The Book of Ulthar,’ that should have never been checked out by the Evil Count Orlock.”